 - Drain and squeeze dry the mushrooms and dried shrimps to remove excess water.
 Reserve 100g of mushroom water for the pork belly.

-- Mushrooms: Heat wok over medium-high heat and add in 1 portion of shallots.
-Cook until shallots are golden and add in the mushrooms.
+- Mushrooms: Heat wok over medium-high heat and add in 1/4 cup of shallot oil mixture.
+Cook until shallots are golden (if needed) and add in the mushrooms.

 - Lower heat to medium-low.
 Cook, stirring frequently, until mushrooms are fragrant.
 Remove mushrooms into a bowl.
 (No need to clean the wok.)

-- Shrimps: Heat wok over low heat and add in a little oil and shrimps.
-Cook over low heat until the shrimps are fragrant - you can tell they are ready when they start to spit and sputter ("piak").
+- Shrimps: Heat wok over low heat and add in rehydrated shrimps.
+Add a little more shallot oil if needed.
+Cook over low heat until the shrimps are fragrant – you can tell they are ready when they start to spit and sputter ("piak").

 - Add a little dark soy sauce to colour the shrimps.
 Remove the shrimps into a bowl and clean the wok.

-- Pork: Heat wok over medium-high heat and add in 1 portion of shallots.
-Cook until shallots are golden and add in pork belly, reserving the marinade.
+- Pork: Heat wok over medium-high heat and add in about 1/4 cup of shallot oil mixture.
+Cook until shallots are golden (if needed) and add in pork belly, reserving the marinade.

 - Stir-fry until meat is cooked on the outside.
 Add in the cooked mushrooms, reserved marinade and reserved mushroom soaking water.
 Cook over medium heat until water has been absorbed, stirring frequently.
 Remove pork and mushrooms into a bowl and clean the wok.

-- Rice: Heat wok over medium-high heat and add in 20 tablespoon oil and remaining 4 portions of shallots.
-Cook until shallots are golden and add in salt.
+- Rice: Heat wok over medium-high heat and add in remaining shallot oil.
+Cook until shallots are golden (if needed) and add in salt.